-In their new book, Repeatability, Bain & Co partners Chris Zook and James Allen show that the small percentage of companies that are able to sustain profitability over long periods do so because they are able to control growing complexity which slows them down.
+In their new book, Repeatability, Bain & Co partners Chris Zook and James Allen show that a small percentage of companies sustained profitability over long periods do so because they are able to control growing complexity which slows them down.
 These leading companies have repeatable models that allow the company to react to new situations in a systematic way.

 Zook and Allen write in the Harvard Business Review:

 Our findings show that the simplest strategies, built around the sharpest differentiations, have hidden advantages not only with customers but also internally, with the frontline employees who must mobilize faster and adapt better than competitors.
 When people in an organization deeply understand the sources of its differentiation, they move in the same direction quickly and effectively, learning and improving the business model as they go.
 And they turn in remarkable performance year after year.

 Easier said than done.
 The three steps that are the recipe for success: 1) a well-differentiated core that is well understood, 2) a short list of non-negotiable business practices, and 3) robust learning and feedback loops, are the very places where strategy execution breaks down.
 After the intense efforts to evaluate and refine your company’s strategy for success, leadership often falls short on the implementation.
 It is in the nuts and bolts of making the plan operational where good strategies get bogged down.

 Our work in values and culture has shown that there are three core areas, represented by three critical values, which must be effectively managed if an organization’s strategy will succeed to moving from the boardroom to the field.